I post as “I Doubt It” at various forums and blogs.

 I’m a scientist/policy/regulation person by profession, with a B.S. in Geosciences and a Masters degree in education focusing on science and the public.
 I’ve been active in the skeptical community since 1992.

 I’m interested in anomalous natural phenomena of all kinds.
 I like talking to skeptics and non-skeptics alike.
 My favorite subjects are paranormal, cryptozoology and Fortean phenomena.

-My main interest is the idea of “sham inquiry” or passing off activities that look like science but really aren’t.
+My main interest is the idea of “sham inquiry” or passing off activities that look like science but really aren’t, what I called “being scientifical”.
 I can see this happening in paranormal and non-paranormal issues everyday from ghost hunting to environmental activism.
 I’ve published a thesis about amateur paranormal investigation groups and plan to research more on the public understanding of science.

 Hill, S. A. (2010) “Being Scientifical: Popularity, Purpose and Promotion of Amateur Research and Investigation Groups in the U.S.” [Thesis] Master of Education – Science and the Public, State University of New York at Buffalo.

 I also write a column on this topic for the Center for Skeptical Inquiry called Sounds Sciencey.

 Most of my time is running the site Doubtful News: a unique feed of paranormal, pseudoscience and critical thinking stories making the news.
 Come discuss the latest topics hot off the internet!

 In addition to this I’m an author for:

 And I do various speaking engagements, workshops and guest appearances.
 For more, see my Bio page.
 I am available for interviews, scientific consulting, conferences, workshops, commission writing, and training programs.
 Contact me at PAskeptic@gmail.com